The Great Resignation: a Definition and an Explanation

 Equity in Your Business

 Business equity is a share in your business.
 You can sell yours to venture capitalists (if they’re interested), or to angel investors.
 This gets you business money in the short run.
 But in the long run, you’ll be sharing decisions and profits with anyone who owns equity.
+Or, if you want to call all the shots, you’ll have to buy those chunks of your business bank—and you could lose money on such a deal.

 Only business credit lets you keep all your equity.
 You don’t have to spend so much of your valuable time.
 And your cash flow doesn’t have to be stable yet.
 Plus, you won’t max out your personal credit cards and tank your utilization rate.
 And finally, it can help you avoid putting collateral on the line, or even enhance what you can get with the collateral you have.